welluh/welluh/README.md

 wellu.hietala@gmail.com

 I've been working as a frontend developer nearly a decade.
-I started with small-scale projects written in Joomla, Wordpress, Typo3 and good ol' HTML+CSS+JS as a freelance web designer / developer.
+I started with small-scale projects with Joomla, Wordpress, Typo3 and good ol' HTML+CSS+JS as a freelance web developer.
 Back in September 2013 I decided to make a career out of my side hustle.